flukexp/lcsgame/README.md

 ## How to Play
 ### Objective
 The goal is to find the **Longest Common Subsequence (LCS)** between two given words.
-The LCS is the longest sequence of characters that appears in both words in the same order, but not necessarily consecutively.
+The LCS is the longest sequence of characters that appears in both words in the same order but not necessarily consecutively.

 ### Starting the Game
 1. **Run the Game**